Brook Lopez NBA Preview vs. the Pacers

 Brook Lopez Insights vs. the Pacers

-- This season, Lopez has made 5.0 shots from the floor per game, which accounts for 11.3% of his team's total makes.
+- This season, Lopez has made 5.0 shots per game, which adds up to 10.9% of his team's total makes.

-- Lopez's Bucks average 104.1 possessions per game, third-highest among NBA teams, while the Pacers have a middling offense in terms of tempo, ranking 12th with 107.3 possessions per contest.
+- He's connected on 1.8 threes per game, or 12.1% of his team's makes from beyond the arc this season.

+- Lopez's opponents, the Pacers, have one of the slowest offensive tempos, ranking 24th, averaging 107.4 possessions per game, while his Bucks average 104.4 per game, sixth-highest among NBA teams.

-- On defense, the Pacers have allowed 125.2 points per game, which is the worst in the league.
+- Conceding 124.8 points per game, the Pacers are the 29th-ranked squad in the league defensively.

-- The Pacers are the 12th-ranked squad in the NBA, conceding 43.6 rebounds per game.
+- Allowing 43.1 rebounds per game, the Pacers are the 11th-ranked squad in the league.

-- The Pacers are the sixth-ranked squad in the NBA, conceding 24.9 assists per game.
+- The Pacers are the sixth-ranked team in the NBA, conceding 24.7 assists per game.

-- The Pacers give up 10.1 made 3-pointers per game, best in the league.
+- Looking at 3-pointers, the Pacers are No. 1 in the league, giving up 10.2 makes per contest.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!